Are you thinking of selling or finding a home with the help of Zillow or Redfin?

 Would you like to know how I came to this conclusion?

 You will learn more about the details if you read the rest of this article.

 I will analyze both platforms from the perspective of a home seller and also a real estate professional that would like to use both property platforms for marketing purposes.

-As a home seller, you can use Redfin to find the right agent registered with Redfin to help you sell your property or you can also sell independently without an agent (for sale by owner).
+As a home seller, you can use Redfin to find the right agent to help sell your property.
+Or you can also sell independently without an agent (for sale by owner).

 Redfin also helps with different marketing methods to promote the listed properties.

-As stated by Redfin, it’s the most-visited real estate brokerage website in the U.S., so your property will be seen by many market participants.
+As stated by Redfin, it’s the most-visited real estate brokerage website in the U.S., so many market participants will see your property.

-They also provide professional photos and a 3D Walkthroughs for free and they do digital marketing for you on Facebook and Google.
+They also provide professional photos and 3D Walkthroughs for free, and they do digital marketing for you on Facebook and Google.

-You can read in this article of mine how important virtual property tours are.
+You can read in this article how vital virtual property tours are.

-Redfin can also refer you to local professionals, such as stagers that can help you prepare your property for sale.
+Redfin can also refer you to local professionals, such as stagers, to help prepare your property for sale.